dirigible-io/dirigible-io.github.io/help/develop_light_ide.md

 Light IDE
 ===

-For quick fixes with simple source code editing and publishing capabilities, there is a lightweight development environment convenient even from mobile devices.
+For quick fixes, with simple source code editing and publishing capabilities, there is a lightweight development environment convenient for mobile devices.

 <br>